urvilpatel24/Pizza-World/README.md

 # Pizza-World

-a web-app which enables user to make his/her own customized pizza.
+a web-app which enables user to make his/her own customized pizza.<br>

-customize your pizza and enjoy the toppings you want.
+customize your pizza and enjoy the toppings you want.<br>

-# MOVED TO GITLAB